Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Introduction

-For non-silent SS-LE research, Burman et al.~\cite{BCC+21} identified promising directions.
-They proved that dropping the silent requirement enables sublinear stabilization time.
-However, all their sublinear-time protocols require a super-exponential number of states (i.e., $\omega(n)$ bits), even when minimizing space by setting $\rho = 1$, which yields an $O(\sqrt{n})$-expected-time protocol.
-Moreover, if Conjecture~\ref{conjecture:ss-rk} holds, SS-LE has the same time--space tradeoff as SS-RK, which inherently requires detecting rank collisions (i.e., two or more agents with the same rank).
-In their words, ``the core difficulty'' of fast SS-RK lies in collision detection.
-Indeed, their non-silent protocols rely on a super-exponential number of states for this task.
-Based on this discussion, Burman et al.~\cite{BCC+21} posed the following open problems: \begin{enumerate} \item Does there exist an SS-LE protocol that achieves sublinear stabilization time using only a subexponential number of states (i.e., $o(n)$ bits, which results in $o(c^n)$ states for any constant $c>1$)? \item Does there exist a protocol that detects collisions in sublinear time using only a subexponential number of states even in the non‐self‐stabilizing setting?
-Here, ``non‐self‐stabilizing'' means that agents begin with adversarially assigned ranks but otherwise share the designated initial state. \end{enumerate}
+For non-silent SS-LE, \cite{BCC+21} showed that dropping silence enables sublinear stabilization time, but all their such protocols require super-exponentially many states (i.e., $\omega(n)$ bits).
+If Conjecture~\ref{conjecture:ss-rk} holds, then fast SS-RK (and hence SS-LE) necessarily involves detecting rank collisions (i.e., two or more agents sharing the same rank).
+In their words, ``the core difficulty'' of fast SS-RK lies in collision detection, and their non-silent protocols use super-exponentially many states for this task.
+Motivated by this, \cite{BCC+21} posed the following open problems: \begin{enumerate} \item Does there exist an SS-LE protocol with sublinear stabilization time using only $o(n)$ bits (i.e., sub-exponentially many states)? \item Does there exist a protocol that detects collisions in sublinear time using only $o(n)$ bits, even in the non-self-stabilizing setting (where agents start with adversarially assigned ranks but otherwise share the designated initial state)? \end{enumerate}